exasol/script-languages/README.md

 ## Linux Container for script languages

-In order to create the Linux container which used to isolate the script language implementation from EXASOL, we use Docker (https://www.docker.com) as a _build tool_.
+In order to create the Linux container which is used to abstract the script language implementation from EXASOL, we use Docker (https://www.docker.com) as a _build tool_.
 Inside the EXASOL cluster We do __not__ use Docker in order to _run_ script language